aaditirokade/major_studio_1/finalProject/README.md

 ### **Title**
-Exploring possible connection between access to electricity, the population gap in rural and urban Africa and net migration trends for African countries
+Exploring possible connection between access to electricity, the population gap in rural and urban Africa and net migration (per 1,000 population) for African countries by observing trends in 2012-16

 ### **Description**